Migrating to Sourcegraph 3.0.1+

 If you are connecting Sourcegraph to an external PostgreSQL database, the minimum supported version is

-Zero configuration code navigation is on by default for 10 languages
+Zero configuration code intelligence is on by default for 10 languages

 If you have sourcegraph/basic-code-intel enabled, disable it and enable any additional extensions for languages you use.